 Tāne-nui-a-Rangi

 Waipapa Marae, University of Aucl

 IASMAD Bikasiki Hassisan at al. 1988

-About an inhibitation do less not have a strong over presence in more Aucliand, although their are all satisfacts to the elements of a Plant building or adaptations of the months of Maker obtains in the presence of the plant thesis (legals soc. soc) Che building throughly intoless soc. soc.) and foll although the area washing soc. social of Plant Plant thesis (legals soc. soc) Che building throughly intoless of the size of the plant of the plant of Aucliand campot.
-The building list the number in which it sit, ap so todied a longer is enterior to creve with the figures of Aucliand campot.
-The building list the number in which it sit, approximation of the plant of the plant of the plant of Aucliand campot.
-The building list of the longer is the campot great largely is. formula; a traditional whereas of plant of the size of largely is. formula; a traditional whereas of plant of the plant of largely is. formula; a traditional whereas of the size of the mark (largel) and are the building in the size of the
+About an inhibitation do less not have a strong over presence in more Aucliand, although their are all satisfacts to the elements of a Plant building or adaptations of the months of Maker oldure in the presence of the present of the pre

 S

 ROUTE 2:

 EAST SIDE

 The city east of Queen Street is a mix of commerce, culture and scademia.
 Shortland Street stills has to law firms and insurance companies, shops and cafe's occupy the cluster of small sterest leading to Albert Park and Auxcland Art Gallery Too Tamaki.
 The high add of the park was Establishment entring, and is the site of Victorian merchant houses, the Old Syragopus and Old Government House.
 Former Supreme Court.
 New Zestand's oldest stone church and Auxcland origing gentleman's club.
 The University of Auxcland campus demonstrates diversity with the curved meeting house Tane-nul-3-Rangi and the Fale Pasifix.

 Extension, MK and RF Draffin, 1960; addition, Noel Lane Architects and Peddlethorp, 2006; Te Ao Mărama - South Atrium, FJMT, Jasmax.
 A discade after the Auctional Wile Memorial Museum was built.
 As discade after the Auctional Wile Memorial Museum was built.
 War disad are commonisted by the such me elevation to the masses designed by Kath Daffer (1890-1964, but by the 1950 was an pactice with the sun.
-Audion (1951-1996) that provides the sun original buildings in the sun original buildings in the sun original buildings in Pertainal drows but not exactly replicating its original buildings in Pertainal drows but not exactly replicating its original buildings in Pertainal drows but not exactly replicating its original buildings in Pertainal drows but not exactly replicating its original buildings in Pertainal drows the sun discade with the sun of the sun discade with the sun of the sun discade when it cares three to commonism the facility that the sun of th Christchurch Architecture A walking guide JOHN WALSH AND PATRICK REYNOLDS The second in the series of guides to our urban architecture, this handy pocketsized book offers six city walks that take in the historic buildings that survived the earthquakes and the striking new buildings that have risen from the rubble.
+Audion (1951-1996) that only also a such as a sun and a sun and Christchurch Architecture A walking guide JOHN WALSH AND PATRICK REYNOLDS The second in the series of guides to our urban architecture, this handy pocketsized book offers six city walks that take in the historic buildings that survived the earthquakes and the striking new buildings that have risen from the rubble.
 It's the perfect guide for visitors or locals who want to know more about their city.
 JOHN WALSH is a writer specialising in architecture.
 For a decade he edited Architecture NZ and was managing editor of a stable of design magazines.
 He is the author (with photographer Patrick Reynolds) of several major books on architecture.
 PATRICK REYNOLDS is one of New Zealand's best architectural photographers.